Tiffany Haddish, stability mark ABC’s 2019-20 schedule

-NEW YORK — With the TV industry in flux, ABC entertainment chief Karey Burke said a goal for the network’s 2019-20 schedule is something network audiences might welcome — familiarity.
+NEW YORK — With the TV industry in flux, ABC entertainment chief Karey Burke said a goal for the network’s 2019-20 schedule is something audiences might see as a gift — stability.

-There are newcomers, notably Tiffany Haddish, and inevitable cancellations.
+There will be newcomers, notably Tiffany Haddish, and inevitable cancelations.
 But ABC said next season represents the lightest hand in more than a decade.

 That means nurturing the shows in place, such as long-time ABC successes “Grey’s Anatomy” and “The Bachelor” and not “putting on something new for the sake of something new,” she said.
 A marketplace increasingly packed with streaming content is another reason to hold steady, Burke said.